• Explore. Learn. Thrive. Fastlane Media Network

 Understanding affiliate marketing

-Affiliate marketing gives consumers or third party professionals the opportunity to sell your products or services in exchange for a commission.
+Affiliate marketing allows consumers or third-party professionals to sell your products or services in exchange for a commission.

 Brands can work with affiliate networks or directly with affiliates.
 To qualify, affiliates usually have to apply or submit an affiliate request.
-Most affiliates have to meet a certain set of criteria and agree to terms and conditions before they can start selling.
+Most affiliates have to meet specific criteria and agree to terms and conditions before they can start selling.

 What is a typical affiliate program workflow?